Debt Relief Help For The Disabled

 (Click the image to enlarge it.)

 Do you see yourself somewhere in these debt crisis doodlings?
-Are you faced with: unaffordable or unpaid doctor and hospital bills, medication expenses, caregiver costs, utility bills, credit card debt, collection agency calls, bailiff seizures, foreclosure, bankruptcy?
+Are you faced with: unpaid or unaffordable doctor and hospital bills, caregiver costs, medication expenses, utility bills, credit card debt, collection agency calls, bailiff seizures, foreclosure, bankruptcy?